Pączki: Description

-Etymology, spelling and pronunciation
+Etymology, spelling, and pronunciation

 The Polish word pączek [ˈpɔ̃t͡ʂɛk] (plural: pączki [ˈpɔ̃t͡ʂkʲi]) is a diminutive of the Polish word pąk [ˈpɔŋk] "bud".
 The latter derives from Proto-Slavic pǫkъ, which may have referred to anything that is round, bulging and about to burst (compare Proto-Slavic pǫknǫti "to swell, burst"), possibly of ultimately onomatopoeic origin.
 From Polish the word has been borrowed into several other Slavic languages, where the respective loanwords (ponchik, ponchyk or ponichka) refer to a similar ball-shaped pastry.

 English speakers typically use the plural form of the Polish word in both singular and plural.
 They pronounce it as /ˈpʊntʃki, ˈpʊnʃ-, ˈpʌntʃ-, ˈpɒntʃ-/ and often write it as "paczki", i.e., without the ogonek (hook-shaped diacritic).
 This should not be confused with the unrelated Polish word paczki [ˈpat͡ʂkʲi], which is the plural form of paczka [ˈpat͡ʂka], meaning "package" or "parcel".

 Pączki Day

 In Poland, pączki are eaten especially on Fat Thursday (Tłusty Czwartek), the last Thursday prior to Ash Wednesday and the beginning of Lent.
 The traditional reason for making pączki was to use up all the lard, sugar, eggs and fruit in the house, because their consumption was forbidden by Christian fasting practices during the season of Lent.

 In North America, particularly the large Polish communities of Chicago, Detroit, Milwaukee, and other large cities across the Midwest and Northeast, Paczki Day is celebrated annually by immigrants and locals alike.
 The date of this observance merges with that of pre-Lenten traditions of other immigrants (e.g., Pancake Day, Mardi Gras) on Fat Tuesday.
 With its sizable Polish population, Chicago celebrates the festival on both Fat Thursday and Fat Tuesday.
 Pączki are also often eaten on Casimir Pulaski Day.
 In Buffalo, Toledo, Cleveland, Detroit, Grand Rapids, St. Louis, South Bend, Louisville, and Windsor, Pączki Day is celebrated on Fat Tuesday.

 The Pączki Day celebrations in some areas are even larger than many celebrations for St. Patrick's Day.
 In Hamtramck, Michigan, an enclave of Detroit, there is an annual Pączki Day (Shrove Tuesday) Parade, which has gained a devoted following.
 Throughout the Metro Detroit area, it is so widespread that many bakeries attract lines of customers for pączki on Pączki Day.
 In suburban Cleveland, Eastern European bakery Rudy's Strudel hosts a large indoor and outdoor Paczki Day party in conjunction with neighboring record store, The Current Year.
-It's called "the Mardi Gras of the Midwest".
+It is called "the Mardi Gras of the Midwest".

 In some areas, Pączki Day is celebrated with pączki-eating contests.